amrvac/amrvac/doc/possible_improvements.md

 at 2D and 3D code, which could simplify matters.
 Some further minor points:

 * Can we use min(^ND), max(^ND) instead of min1, min2, min3 etc.?
-* Do we always need #ifdef, or could we just use flags at negligible performance penalty?
+* Do we always need ^ifdef, or could we just use flags at negligible performance penalty?
 (However, without other changes, this could lead to undefined routines)